Dear Primary Families,

 Kindergarten-3rd: Find an intriguing rock to bring into class the first day of school.
 You might find one in a local park, at the beach, in the mountains, or even on the sidewalk.

 4th Grade: Please select a sentence or two from the assigned book that brings a clear picture to mind and sketch or paint what you imagine in your head.
 Add the inspiring text to your art.

-5th Grade: Investigate some of the elections that are occurring around in November and bring in a written piece about one of the compelling candidates you discover.
+5th Grade: Investigate some of the elections that are occurring in November and bring in a written piece about one of the compelling candidates you discover.
 Where are they from and what makes their voice strong?

 Enjoy all your reading and writing this summer.
 The more children read, the more comprehensive readers they become, the greater is their vocabulary growth, and the more diverse are their ideas.
 The more children write the easier writing becomes and then there are more reasons to express ideas in writing.